-The concept of instructional culture has been extensively explored by scholars such as Stahnke & Blömeke (2021) who explained that in an educational setting, the instructor is saddled with the responsibility of interpreting the written curriculum.
+The concept of instructional culture has been extensively explored by scholars such as Stahnke & Blömeke (2021), who explained that in an educational setting, the instructor is saddled with the responsibility of interpreting the written curriculum.
 This implies that a constructive instructional culture is linked to the efforts of the teacher, and the outcome is evident in the productivity of the students.
 In the context of higher education, instructional culture has been connected to the quality of knowledge reproduction and implementation.
 According to Chigbu & Adamu (2023), the success of a curriculum largely depends on the content and the culture that enables the content delivery.
 When the instructional culture is made to support an innovative curriculum, the outcome is innovative teaching practices and professional development.
 Conversely, an instructional culture that misaligns with curriculum goals will lead to superficial implementation that lacks depth and coherence.

 1.1.2 Curriculum implementation in music education

 Curriculum implementation refers to the process through which a curriculum is interpreted from text to practice in a classroom.
-The process of achieving this involves researching, relevant methods, informed strategies, resources, and method of delivery.
+The process of achieving this involves researching relevant methods, informed strategies, resources, and methods of delivery.
 In a course like music education where theoretical knowledge is linked with performance skills and critical analysis, the process of curriculum implementation will require diverse approaches.
 The music education curriculum as outlined by the new NCCE minimum standard emphasizes the importance of a balanced approach that integrates theory, practice and creativity.
-However, research has shown that the effectiveness of curriculum implementation across several institutions do not only vary but is also insufficient (Ogunode, Ohibime & Oluwaseun, 2023; Ohiare, Ogunode & Sarafadeen, 2021).
-Alemu, et al, (2021) reveals that the outcome of an inadequate curriculum implementation is reflected in the students after graduation.
+However, research has shown that the effectiveness of curriculum implementation across several institutions not only varies but is also insufficient (Ogunode, Ohibime & Oluwaseun, 2023; Ohiare, Ogunode & Sarafadeen, 2021).
+Alemu et al (2021) reveal that the outcome of an inadequate curriculum implementation is reflected in the students after graduation.
 Govender & Ajani (2021) argue for regular in-service training for teachers to keep them abreast with trending methodologies.
 Similarly, Fehintola (2023) outlines several factors as being responsible for instructional methodology.
 These factors include, teachers’ expertise, availability of resources, and others which are embedded in the instructional culture of the institutions.
 The relationship between curriculum content and practice is said to be one which requires expertise in interpretation for optimal results (Sama, Adegbuyi, & Ani, 2021).
 Invariably, the mastery of curriculum contents has to translate into mastery of curriculum implementation and the existing culture plays a significant role in this.

 Stavrou & O'Connell (2022) states that one of the key challenges in curriculum implementation within the music education context is the need to balance theoretical instruction with practical application.
 Johnson suggests that theoretical knowledge should be immediately linked to practical application in the classroom to ensure that students understand the correlation.
 The music educator is expected to make use of examples that the learner can identify with, examples from previous experience, practice and observation.
 These will further reinforce the understanding of theoretical knowledge.
-As Adjepong (2021) notes in his article, music learning is most effective when it involves real world application powered by active participation.
+As Adjepong (2021) notes in his article, music learning is most effective when it involves real-world application powered by active participation.
 Adjepong argues that where hands-on experience is not available, the students will not fully develop their music skills and creativity.
 This approach is supported by the constructivist theory of learning which posits that students learn faster and better when they actively engage with the contents within the construct of their individual understanding.

 Research by Doyle (2023) highlights the importance of adopting instructional strategies that aids the implementation of curriculum goals.
-He argues for the adoption of teaching methodologies that are student centered.
+He argues for the adoption of teaching methodologies that are student-centred.
 His position underscores the need for instructional culture to support innovative teaching methodologies in alignment with the goals of music education curriculum.